fenghaitao/spec-kit/templates/commands/tasks.md

 - **Phase 3**: DML Implementation (register side-effects, hardware behaviors, state transitions, SW/HW interaction flows with on-demand RAG and CRITICAL BUILD REQUIREMENT - NOT basic register definitions)
 - **Phase 4**: Integration (memory, interrupts, checkpointing with on-demand RAG and CRITICAL BUILD REQUIREMENT)
 - **Phase 5**: Polish (validation, documentation, cleanup)

+**⚠️ Phase Completion Git Commits**: The template includes a mandatory git commit task at the end of each phase to create an audit trail and enable rollback to working states.

 ---